Mary Hysong lives at 3,500 feet in the desert foothills of Arizona. She has extensive experience growing potatoes in her garden.

 This is important because the light will cause the potato to turn green.
 Green potatoes (and any green part of the plant) contains a poison called solanine.
 If only the potato skin is green, you can make it safe to eat by carefully peeling all green parts away.
 You should always cut out any bit of sprout from the eyes.
 While a small dose of solanine may have no effect, a large dose can make you very sick or even kill you.
 Common symptoms include nausea, vomiting, diarrhea and stomach cramps.

-Most of the potatoes have sprouted so I've added some old straw as a mulch to help keep the soil cooler and retard evaporation.
+Most of the potatoes have sprouted, so I've added some old straw as a mulch to help keep the soil cooler and reduce evaporation.

-Well the sad news is that I went on vacation at a crucial point in the potato plants development and the neighbor that was watering the garden didn't realize how much water the potato plants needed when it was 100 degrees.
-Needless to say most of them were in sad shape when I got home.
+Well, the sad news is that I went on vacation at a crucial point in the potato plants' development, and the neighbor who was watering the garden didn't realize how much water the potato plants needed when it was 100 degrees.
+Needless to say, most of them were in sad shape when I got home.
 I pulled them out, harvested about half a pound of tiny little potatoes and planted lettuce for the winter garden.
 Check back next spring; I'll be planting potatoes again.
-In the meantime you might want to browse my other organic gardening lenses listed at the bottom of this page.
-Happy growing!

 History of Potatoes